-You private guide will give you a visit of the medieval down town where the Cathedral Notre Dame de l’Assomption is located, It is a must see monument because it is an impressive construction that survived to lightnings, fire, 16th century wars of religion, bombing during World War 2…
+Your private guide will give you a private visit of the medieval down town where the Cathedral Notre Dame de l’Assomption is located, It is a must see monument because it is an impressive construction that survived to lightnings, fires, 16th century wars of religion, World War 2 bombings…

 You will also see where the Impressionist painter, Claude Monet, stayed to paint his series of the Cathedral of Rouen, one the most preserved Renaissance building.
 Then you will walk through the main street called the Gros Horloge (Big Clock).
 It’s been the beating heart of the city since the Romans and since the 16th century the most popular monument, a huge clock, has been built over an arch near the Belfry.

 In the Old Market Square you will find out where Joan of Arc was executed in 1431 during the 100 year war.

 Today before you reach Giverny your private guide will drive you through the natural beauty of the Seine river valley for a breath taking stop at Chateau Gaillard, Richard Lion Heart fortress built in 1198.

 Then to Giverny, a small and remote village on a hillside of the Vexin Natural Park in Normandy.
 This is where Claude Monet, the impressionist painter, spent the second half of his life, 43 years, from 1883 to 1926.
 And since, it’s been definitely brought to light.

 A hilly, wooded and farming land with preserved villages and white cliffs of lime stone overlooking the valley of the Seine river in a special changing light.
 These are some reasons why so many painters went trough Normandy to immortalize that natural beauty.

 Claude Monet did even more in Giverny, he created his own nature in his own grounds with the Clos Normand Flower Garden and the Water garden where you will admire the Water Lillies.